 When a whale dies after escaping whalers but succumbing to its wounds after days of anger and pain, it can rise as a bakekujira.

-- Emotion Bomb: Capable of singing whalesong, varying from a tune of wistful memory for its living existence to hatred at those who hunted it.
+- Emotion Bomb: They can still sing whalesong, varying from a tune of wistful memory for its living existence to hatred at those who hunted it.
 Depending on the tune, those who hear it are either entranced or terrified.

 - Make Me Wanna Shout: With the transition to undeath, whale calls became deadly sonic attacks that can decimate ships and weaker opponents.

-- Mook Maker: Surrounded by and covered in swarms of undead fish and birds that tear apart any living creature that gets to close.
+- Mook Maker: They're surrounded by and covered in swarms of undead fish and birds that tear apart any living creature that gets to close.
 Some will also be accompanied by larger minions, usually sharks, albatrosses, or other large sea creatures with the skeleton or zombie templates.

 - Raising the Steaks: The bakekujira is an undead skeletal whale.

-- Yokai: The bake-kujira was an apparition followed by flocks of bird and bringing misfortune to wherever it's seen.
+- Yokai: The bake-kujira was an apparition followed by flocks of birds and bringing misfortune to wherever it's seen.

 Beings that spent centuries in magical or technological stasis, only for an accident to leave their soul scattered across time.